danilosierrac/contenthackday/README.md

 ## Make it happen!

-We are still in the need to guarantee some things to make the event happen, so join  as sponsor, hardware partner, or/and API partner!
+We are still in the need to guarantee some things to make the event happen, so join  as sponsor, hardware partner, or/and hardware partner!

 |Implications   |Partner   |Sponsor   |Hardware provider   |
 |:-:|---|---|---|---|